Mohammadtaghi Badakhshan

 • Ph.D. in Computer Software Engineering, University of Waterloo (2021–2025)

-• Thesis: Accelerating Post-Quantum Secure zkSNARKs for Privacy-Preserving Frameworks.
+• Thesis: Accelerating Post-Quantum Secure zkSNARKs and Privacy-Preserving Frameworks.

 • M.Sc. in Secure Communication & Cryptography, University of Tehran (2017–2020)